floshin/acrolib/training/how-to-learn-an-element.md

 But the direct method does not mean that the athletes try to do a skill directly alone and free.
 It only means that a skill is attempted directly as a whole, which may well happen with the help of a coach.

 It can mean, for example, that a coach puts the top directly into the hands of a lying base and spots them in the handstand before the top can do a handstand herself and so on.
 Or to use a more extreme example: A coach may have the goal to teach a pair a 1on1 handstand.
 But before the pair can even do a 2on2 handstand the coach starts spotting them in a 1on1 handstand immediately and only focuses on this whole skill, spotting them so long in that skill until they can do it on their own.
 It may sound stupid, but it is an effective method that can indeed work if done in the right way.
+But it may not be reasonable from a strategical perspective, because the steps leading to it have a value on their own and may be important in various regards.

 We may say: The better you can spot and the better the athletes understand the skill, the more effective the direct method can be utilised.